-- Staff are clear about their responsibilities for safeguarding and protecting all learners who access our delivery/apprenticeship services. - Staff are clear about the UKTD Code of Conduct and standards of behaviour expected. - Staff are provided with the knowledge and support to be able to recognise, effectively report and escalate safeguarding concerns to the Designated Safeguarding Lead or a local Designated Safeguarding Officer (DSO). - Safeguarding concerns are dealt with appropriately and only closed when we are certain the matter has been dealt with fully and the learner is safe. - Employers and managers at learner work placements understand their responsibilities for safeguarding and follow the procedures that are set.
+- Staff are clear about their responsibilities for safeguarding and protecting all learners who access our delivery/apprenticeship services. - Staff are particularly important, as they are in a position to identify concerns early, provide help for children and young people, promote children's welfare and prevent concerns from escalating. - Staff are clear about the UKTD Code of Conduct and standards of behaviour expected. - Staff are provided with the knowledge and support to be able to recognise, effectively report and escalate safeguarding concerns to the Designated Safeguarding Lead or a local Designated Safeguarding Officer (DSO). - Safeguarding concerns are dealt with appropriately and only closed when we are certain the matter has been dealt with fully and the learner is safe. - Employers and managers at learner work placements understand their responsibilities for safeguarding and follow the procedures that are set.